Does your dog like to sniff? And does she like playing games with you and learning new things? Then tracking is a sport for you!

 - A flag to mark the start of your track (and maybe some to mark turns as you progress)

-- Articles for your dog to find, such as socks, gloves, or dog toys
+- Items for your dog to find, such as socks, gloves, or dog toys (in tracking terms, these items are known as “articles”)

 - A field or large yard to work in